Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-U.S. carriers began rolling out inflight internet services nearly a decade ago and have been slowly improving the experience.
-Now, it is almost expected that airlines will have Wi-Fi on their flights.
+U.S. carriers began rolling out inflight internet services over a decade ago and have been slowly improving the experience.
+Nowadays, it is almost expected that all airlines have Wi-Fi on their flights.

-Like many other airlines, United Airlines does not use a consistent Wi-Fi provider.
-Instead, the Wi-Fi provider used depends on the type of aircraft.
+United Airlines does not use a consistent Wi-Fi provider, as do many other airlines.
+Instead, the Wi-Fi provider United uses depends on the type of aircraft.

 United has fitted almost all of its aircraft with Wi-Fi capability and has 4 Wi-Fi providers across its fleet: